tonybruce/Traffic-Verbs-Testing-and-T-Shirts/README.md

 Key Takeaways
 - As an attendee of this workshop you’ll leave with a deeper understanding of HTTP/S along with some additional tools for your tool belt.
 - The technical skills will assist you when testing products that utilise HTTP/S, such as websites, REST APIs and Microservices.

+# Structure

+- Introduction to REST APIs
+- Understanding REST APIs (exercises)
+- How to use REST APIs (exercises)
+- Testing REST APIs
+- Introduction to GraphQL
+- Why another API? - REST weakness
+- How to use REST APIs (exercises)
+- Testing REST APIs